Property Tax Billing and Collection

 Real Estate Tax Billing and Collection

-Note: Failure to pay at least the first installment of a real estate tax bill by January 31 makes the total tax bill due and payable, and subject to interest and penalties.
+- Note: Failure to pay at least the 1st installment of a real estate tax bill by January 31st, makes the total tax bill due and payable, and subject to interest and penalties.

-Personal property tax bills are due in full by January 31.
-If payment is not paid in full by the due date, penalties and interest accrue at 1.5% per month or portion thereof.
+- Note: If bill is not paid in full by January 31st, penalties and interest accrue at 1.5% per month on the outstanding balance due.

 Acceptable Forms of Payment

-Payment types accepted by the City include cash or check.
-Credit cards are accepted via the Pay Your Tax Bill Online Opens a New Window. link.
-Electronic checks are also accepted.
+- Payment types accepted: Credit cards and electronic checks via the Pay Your Tax Bill Online link.

 Other Tax Billing and Collection Bodies